nomad-coe/nomad/docs/client/cli_use_cases.rst

 which is mounted inside each container under :code:`.volumes/fs`.

-With both the source and target deployment running, you can use the :code::ref:`cli_ref:mirror` command to transfer the data from source to target.
+With both the source and target deployment running, you can use the :ref:`cli_ref:mirror` command to transfer the data from source to target.
 The mirror will copy everything: i.e. the raw data, archive data and associated metadata in the database.